oeg-upm/bimerr-kpi/README.md

-# Key Performance Indicators Ontology
+# Key Performance Indicator Ontology
 This repository contains the code and documentation generated for the KPI ontology which is available at: https://bimerr.iot.linkeddata.es/def/key-performance-ontology